 GM shares jump on plans for electric delivery vehicle business

-General Motors Co shares jumped on Tuesday to their highest level since the company's post-bankruptcy IPO in 2010, as the automaker announced its entry into the growing electric delivery vehicle business.

-DETROIT: General Motors Co shares jumped on Tuesday to their highest level since the company's post-bankruptcy IPO in 2010, as the automaker announced its entry into the growing electric delivery vehicle business.
+DETROIT: General Motors shares jumped on Tuesday (Jan 12) to their highest level since the company's post-bankruptcy IPO in 2010, as the automaker announced its entry into the growing electric delivery vehicle business.

 After Chief Executive Mary Barra outlined plans for GM's first BrightDrop commercial vans to be delivered to FedEx later this year, GM shares rose as high as US$48.95 in morning trading, pushing the company's market cap over US$68 billion.

-The new BrightDrop delivery business will put GM squarely in competition in the commercial sector with cross-town rival Ford Motor Co, as well as startups such as Rivian, Arrival and Canoo that are developing electric commercial vehicles for customers ranging from Amazon to Hyundai Motor.
+The new BrightDrop delivery business will put GM squarely in competition in the commercial sector with cross-town rival Ford Motor, as well as startups such as Rivian, Arrival and Canoo that are developing electric commercial vehicles for customers ranging from Amazon to Hyundai Motor.

 Barra said BrightDrop will offer delivery and logistics customers such as FedEx a range of products and services that leverage the automaker's expertise in electrification and fleet management.